Jieyab89/OSINT-Cheat-sheet/contribution.md

 ## Readme

-*Notes for script: To avoid AV detection and abusive access to your computer, you can publish your scripts via pastebin, ghostbin or others.
+*Notes for script: To avoid AV detection and abusive access to your computer, you can publish your scripts via pastebin, hastebin, dogbin or others.
+Please dont add malicious script on this repo folder

 ## Format